timgale/timgale.github.io/README.md

-Personal Website of Timothy Gale
+Personal Website of Tim Gale